About

 Award recipient archive

-Jim Bradford was a past-President of MARTA, Sigma Xi and on Committees of the Society for Birth Defects Research and Prevention.
+Jim Bradford was a past president of MARTA, Sigma Xi, and on Committees of the Society for Birth Defects Research and Prevention.
 He was Director of R&D Operations at Sanofi at the time of his death.
 Jim mentored several current members of the Society for Birth Defects Research and Prevention and was a pioneer in Industrial Developmental and Reproductive Toxicology (DART) Testing.
 Jim was the consummate scientist, well respected and universally liked.

 Judging process: Judging is based on the poster subject and impact, clarity of presentation, and appearance, and on the presenter's understanding/knowledge (evaluated by answers to questions from the judges).